ambernettech/chefdk-fundamentals/scene_02.md

 I will distribute publicly addressable system addresses with the user name and password required to access these machines.

 We will spend the entire day on these machines developing chef code.
-At the end of the day I can assist anyone that needs help retrieving the code from this remote workstation.
+At the end of the day I able to assist anyone that needs help retrieving the code from this remote workstation.

-Now that everyone has a workstation, I want describe what has been setup.
-You are using an Ubuntu 14.04 instance being hosted on EC2.
+The remote workstation you are using is an Ubuntu 14.04 instance being hosted on EC2.
 This instance has a chef user which has been granted password-less sudoers access.
-The ChefDK is installed, Docker, and a plugin to all a testing tool in Chef work with Docker.
+The ChefDK is installed, Docker, and a plugin to allow testing tools within ChefDK to work with Docker.